Skip to main content

 sudo certbot certonly --dns-cloudflare --dns-cloudflare-credentials /etc/letsencrypt/.cloudflare.ini -d yourdomain.com -d *.yourdomain.com --preferred-challenges dns-01 --dns-cloudflare-propagation-seconds 60

 Replace yourdomain.com with your actual domain.
 You can specify multiple domains and subdomains by adding additional -d parameters.
-By doing *.yourdomain.com you are creating a wildcard cert that will work with All subdomains.

 Follow the interactive Certbot instructions.
 If successful, your certificate and keys will be stored in /etc/letsencrypt/live/yourdomain.com/.